opcr-io/opcr-website/blog/2022-02-09-docker-for-opa-policies/index.md

 ## Summary

-We created OPCR because we believe OPA policies should be easy to share, and we think that OCIv2 is the best standard for that purpose.
+We created Open Policy Containers because we believe OPA policies should be easy to share, and we think that OCIv2 is the best standard for that purpose.
 Leveraging OCIv2 allows us to use other tools in the ecosystem, which improves the overall development workflow as well as the distribution process.

 We hope you find this tool useful!